harishanand95/curl-links/README.md

 Documentation for running this php script.
   1. Download the zip and extract the contents.
   2.  cd to the extracted directory.
-  3.  $php curl.php to get the script to downloadall .mp4 files.
+  3.  $php curl.php to get the script to download all .mp4 files.